Ready, steady go... to Reception!

 1. Choosing a school

 Choosing a school place can be difficult.
-Take time learn to learn more about the schools in your area before school admissions open in the September,
+Take time to learn more about the schools in your area before school admissions open in the September:

-• If you feel you still need more information then free to contact the school and arrange a viewing.
+• If you feel you still need more information then contact the schools and arrange a viewing.

 • Be transparent.
-If your child has vulnerabilities or SEND, discuss it with the school SENDco.
+If your child has vulnerabilities or Special Educational Needs/Disabilities (SEND), discuss it with the school Special Educational Needs/Disabilities co-ordinator (SENDco) in school.

-• Once you have decided, you can submit 3 school preferences to admissions - open September to January.
+• Once you have decided, you can submit 3 school preferences to admissions - open September to January for general admissions.
+If your child has an Education Health and Care Plan (EHCP) then the SEND team will support with transitioning to school with an EHCP

 2. Communication